Kreyol Essence Oil Update | Shark Tank Season 11

 Kreyol Essence update

-• Entrepreneur: Stephane Jean-Baptiste and Yve-Car Momperousse
+• Entrepreneurs: Stephane Jean-Baptiste and Yve-Car Momperousse

 • Business: Haitian castor oil beauty products